socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 A common mistake with SSL certificates is that they may not be known to PHP.
 If you have trouble with certificate validation make sure that

-* You have the certificate of the server installed on the Nextcloud server
+* You have the certificate of the server installed on the cyfrSpaces server
 * The certificate is announced in the system's LDAP configuration file (usually */etc/ldap/ldap.conf*)
 * Using LDAPS, also make sure that the port is correctly configured (by default